create3000/x_ite/docs/_posts/reference/browser-services.md

 ### VRML Methods

+To be downward compatible with VRML, the following additional functions are available:

 #### String **getName** ()

+A browser-implementation specific string describing the browser.

 #### String **getVersion** ()

+A browser-implementation specific string describing the browser version.

 #### Number **getCurrentSpeed** ()

+The current speed of the avatar in m/s.

 #### Number **getCurrentFrameRate** ()

+The current frame rate in frames per second.

 #### String **getWorldURL** ()

+A string containing the URL of this execution context.

 #### void **replaceWorld** (*MFNode nodes*)

+Replace the current world with this new nodes that has been loaded or constructed from somewhere.

 #### MFNode **createVrmlFromString** (*String vrmlSyntax*)

+The string may be any valid VRML content.

 #### void **createVrmlFromURL** (*MFString url, SFNode node, String event*)

+Parse the passed URL into an VRML scene.
+When complete send the passed event to the passed node.
+The event is a string with the name of an MFNode inputOnly field of the passed node.

 #### void **addRoute** (*SFNode sourceNode, String sourceField, SFNode destinationNode, String destinationField*)